lorist/gemini-waiting/README.md

 Real-time Status Updates: Utilizes Django Channels and WebSockets to provide live updates of patient statuses on the doctor's dashboard and the patient's view.

-Patient Status Management: Doctors can change a patient's status (Waiting, In Progress, Done, Cancelled) from their dashboard.
+Patient Status Management: Doctors can change a patient's status ('Waiting', 'In Progress', 'In Call', 'Done', 'Cancelled', 'Left Call') from their dashboard.

+Unique Patient Identification: Patients are assigned a unique UUID for consistent identification across sessions.

+Secure Virtual Room Access: Each patient entry has unique host_pin (for doctor) and guest_pin (for patient) for joining virtual meeting rooms (e.g., Pexip).

 Patient Removal: Doctors can remove patients from the active queue, which also moves them to a history view.